A gluing construction of K3 surfaces: A relative variant of Arnol'd's Theorem

 \subsection{An alternative proof of Ueda's lemma with effective constant $K$}

 Here we describe a simple proof of Lemma \ref{lem:ueda83_lemma4}, which the author learned from Prof. Tetsuo Ueda.
-One of the most remarkable points in this proof is that the constant $K=K(M, \mathcal{U}, \mathcal{U}^*)$ can be described explicitly.
+One of the most remarkable points in this proof is that the constant $K=K(M, \mathcal{U}, \mathcal{U}^*)$ can be described explicitly, which is needed in our purpose.
 Actually, we will construct the constant $K$ so that the inequality

 holds, where $s$ is the maximum of the constants $s_j$'s in the following:

 \begin{lemma} Assume that each $U_j$ is a coordinate open ball.
 For each $j$, there exists a positive constant $s_j$ less than $1$ which satisfies the following assertion: For any holomorphic function $f\colon U_j\to \mathbb{C}$ with $\sup_{z\in U_j}|f(z)|<1$, if there exists a point $z_0\in U_j^*$ with $f(z_0)=0$, then it holds that $\sup_{z\in U_j^*}|f(z)|<s_j$.
 Moreover, we can take such $s_j$ so that it depends only on the radius of $U_j^*$ calculated by using the Kobayashi metric of $U_j$. \end{lemma}